Annual Awards

 Amy Morris - Mountain Creek Middle School

-Mountain Creek Middle School.
-Counselors Josh Flores, Alishia Huefner, Amy Morris, David Parker
+Mountain Creek Middle School: Wendy Checketts, Josh Flores, Alishia Huefner, Amy Morris, David Parker